 None of Blood Offerings‘ tunes are mind-blowing, nor are they filled with any ideas you haven’t heard before if you’ve heard your share of death metal.
 But Necrot has a knack for putting the right riff in the right spot.
 For instance, the opening track, “The Blade”, begins fairly mundanely, with a sort of sing-song tremolo riff, somewhat enlivened by Gailey’s varying drum patterns.
 It’s a fine enough passage for what it is, but if it went on too long it would be tedious.
 At about 45 seconds, however, BOOM: here comes a big fat chugga-chugga riff.
 And suddenly, Blood Offerings gets a whole lot more interesting.
 The title track features a similar climactic change.
 The band spends the first half at a fairly hard-charging pace before slipping Groove City in the second half, riding out the song’s duration on essentially one brutish, but slinky as Hell riff.
 Virtually every track on the album offers moments such as these, where a riff will simply demand your attention.

-Although Blood Offerings is at its core a straightforward and riff-focused death metal record, Necrot gives the impression that it is not showing its full-hand – that they're reigning in its talent a bit in order to serve its chosen style.
+Although Blood Offerings is at its core a straightforward and riff-focused death metal record, Necrot gives the impression that it is not showing its full-hand – that it is reigning in its talent a bit in order to serve its chosen style.
 The solos, for instance, while not abundant, are deft and well composed, and they are not the only source of melody on Blood Offerings.
 “Empty Hands,” and particularly “Layers of Darkness,” feature some substantially melodic components.
 The former has a main-theme that brings to mind Bloodbath’s infectious style of death metal, while the latter features a bouncy, harmonized outro that isn’t too far off from Thin Lizzy.
 However, even in the band’s less blatant melodic overtures, there is an inherent tunefullness woven into the fabric of even the most barbaric riffs.
 Hammer-ons, pull-offs, trills and various other little flourishes are used to add depth to and enliven the group’s otherwise relatively simple musical approach.

 Blood Offerings has only a few weak points, the first being the vocals.
 Luca Indrio has a perfectly serviceable, deep death growl, but his vocals don’t deliver any sort of hooks, nor do they really do anything to elevate the music.
 Secondly, Blood Offerings suffers somewhat from an overabundance of mid-paced material that leaves the affair feeling a bit too homogeneous, despite strong individual songs.
 At only forty minutes, however, the album will not be an undue tax on the listener’s attention.